rhaiscript/book/src/rust/packages/create.md

 A custom package can aggregate many other packages into a single self-contained unit.
 More functions can be added on top of others.

+Custom packages are extremely useful when multiple [raw `Engine`] instances must be created such that they all share the same set of functions.

+For an example, see the [_One Engine Instance Per Call_]({{rootUrl}}/patterns/parallel.md) pattern.

 `def_package!`
 --------------